Biosecurity at horse shows

 - Monitor your horse’s temperature.
 Most horses will appear totes normal with a fever long before the fever makes them appear ill.
 Twice daily at shows is a good idea, and continue the twice daily for a bit after a show and travel.

 - Don’t share.
 I know this is contrary to every Sesame Street episode, but diseases are contagious!
 If you have extra things in your trailer that you could lend out without needing it back, you may be OK.
-But pass on sharing brushes (some skin infections are contagious via brushes).
+But it’s a hard pass on sharing brushes, some skin infections are contagious via brushes.
 Hoses that are shared among horses can also be a source of infection, so bring your own.

 - Situate your horse so he can still see other horses, but maybe at a distance.
-Tack stalls are great to put between horses.
+Tack stalls are great to put between horse stalls at shows.

-- If you are at concerned about biosecurity at a show, talk to your Veterinarian and the Show Management.
+- If you are concerned about biosecurity at a show, talk to your veterinarian and the Show Management.